ABDS Token (ABDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ABDS Token Historical Price

-According to the latest data gathered on ABDS Token live price page, the current price of ABDS Token is 0.00122625USD.
-The circulating supply of ABDS Token(ABDS) is 15.01M ABDS , giving it a market capitalization of $18.41K.
+According to the latest data gathered on ABDS Token live price page, the current price of ABDS Token is 0.00144785USD.
+The circulating supply of ABDS Token(ABDS) is 15.01M ABDS , giving it a market capitalization of $21.74K.

 How Does ABDS Token (ABDS) Price Prediction Module Work?